slackhead/studioware-tools/README.md

 Studioware Tools

-This is a repo for the studiopkg and sepkg tools, which have been split from main studioware repo.
+This is a repo for the studioware tools, which have been split from main studioware repo.